Old Manali-'Dev Bhumi' or 'The Valley of the Gods'

 Manu did all of that.
 Then the rains began and accompanied by the Saptarshis or Seven Divinely born Rishis, his boat began to drift on the waves.
 The large fish returned and instructed Manu to tie his boat to a horn on his head (the fish).
 The rope used to tie Manu's boat to the fish was an incarnation of Shesha, the great Snake that always accompanies Vishnu and remains even at the end of time.
 Connected to the great fish- Lord Vishnu, by the eternally existing snake, Manu's boat was pulled to the Himalaya, where the fish told Manu to attach his boat to the tallest peak of the mountain and wait for the waters to go down.
 When the waters receded and Manu came down onto solid earth again, he stepped off the boat somewhere around here where I live in Old Manali.

-Manu, with the Seven Rishis (Saptarshis in a boat pulled by the Matsya- an Incarnation of Vishnu )
+Manu, with the Seven Rishis (Saptarshis in a boat pulled by the Matsya Avatar- (the first Incarnation of Vishnu )

 The reason this valley is called the Dev Bhumi or Valley of the Gods is because of those Divine (not human born) Saptarshis (the Seven Divine Rishis- Vasishta, Bharadvaja, Jamadagni, Gautama, Atri and Agastya or sometimes Vishvamitra, Bhrigu and Durvasa) that accompanied Manu in that boat.
 When the waters receded, they came to live here in this place.